RMS-Studios/RMSDroid/README.md

 ---

 RMSDroid is a custom Discord client for Android.
-The way it works is that it loads the discord.com website and injects rms.
+The way it works is that it loads the discord.com website and injects RMS.

 | | |
 |:--:|:--:|